junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Dean," Castiel says, with his deep voice, before turning back from the window.

-His face is half hidden in the shadow from his wings.
+His face is half hidden in the shadow of his wings.
 The dim bedside oil lamp barely lights half the room, the flame flickering as the wings carrying wind when he moves.

 Dean freezes in his attempt to leave.